cedar/juniper/docs/docs/api/frontend.md

 | `close_connections()` | Close runtime I/O endpoints such as TCP workers. |
 | `set_arch_name(name)` | Change the architecture name used in paths and buffer files. |

+After `compile()`, the architecture stores its `CompiledCircuit` at `arch.runtime`.
+Advanced users can pass that compiled circuit to the public simulation functions documented in the [Backend API](backend.md).

 ## Elements And Steps

 `Element` is the base class for graph nodes.
 It owns input and output slots, stores parameters, and carries compiler metadata.